How to Transfer Colleges: Q & A with a Transfer Admissions Representative

 Take the next step in your academic journey and learn how to transfer colleges.
-Sarah Ruiz, a transfer admissions counselor at Azusa Pacific University, provides detailed information about the transfer process, financial aid, and how to immerse yourself into the campus community.
+Sarah Ruiz, a transfer admissions representative at Azusa Pacific University, provides detailed information about the transfer process, financial aid, and how to immerse yourself into the campus community.

 How can I make sure all my units will transfer?